Identity Access Management (IAM)

 Membership management

-Membership states the role of a user in a group.
+Membership defines a user's role within a group.
 There are three membership roles, owner

 , manager